Oopiri: Theatrical

-Oopiri and Thozha were released globally on 25 March 2016, simultaneously with Batman v Superman: Dawn of Justice and Rocky Handsome.
+Oopiri and Thozha were theatrically released worldwide on 25 March 2016.

-Screening statistics

-Oopiri was released on 500 screens in Andhra Pradesh and 200 screens in Telangana; Thozha was released on nearly 400 screens in Tamil Nadu.
-The overseas screen count was 225.
-The film was also released on 120 screens in Karnataka, 70 screens in Kerala, and nearly 100 screens in North India.

-Distribution

-Dil Raju distributed Oopiri in the Nizam region, paying 80 million for the rights.
-PVP Cinema, collaborating with others, distributed the film in Tamil Nadu, Karnataka, Kerala, and the remaining Indian markets; Tamil Nadu distribution rights cost 120 million, and SPI Cinemas distributed Thozha in the Chennai and Chengalpet markets.
-PVP Cinema also distributed Oopiri and Thozha overseas for 40 million.

 Home media

 The digital rights of Oopiri and Thozha were purchased by YuppTV, a leading television content provider in South.
 The premiere of the film took place on 3 May 2016 after its theatrical run ended.
 The television broadcast rights were acquired by Sun TV Network; and the global television premiere of the Tamil version Thozha was held on 2 October 2016 coinciding with Gandhi Jayanti.